This post may contain affiliate links. If you use them we earn a small commission at no extra cost to you.

 An abundance of these springs are clustered in an area between Garden Valley and Stanley, conveniently located right along the Ponderosa Pine Scenic Byway.
 As you wind your way through Boise National Forest, hugging the bank of the Payette River, clouds of steam rise from just off the side of the road, indicating spots to pull over and take a dip.

-We made it our mission while traveling through Idaho to visit as many as we could.
+We made it our mission while traveling through Idaho and the PNW to visit as many as we could.
 We’ve experienced both natural springs and commercially developed ones.
 Some popular and easily accessible, others more off the beaten path and less visited.

 Below you’ll find our recommendations on the best in the Stanley area, tips for how to maximize the experience, and answers to everything you need to know before setting out.